Programming-Project-2021-22/course-project-irenejosephine/README.md

 ### 4.4.
 Tests

 To assert all action of our application warkes in the correct way we worked on both white-box testing and black-box testing.
-To make sure the application worked we asked some of our friends (both computer scienze experts and non-experts) to develop the black-box testing suites to test it and based on their feedbacks we fixed the portion of the code that were not functioning in the correct way.
+To make sure the application worked we asked the help of some of our friends (both computer scienze experts and non-experts) to develop the black-box testing suites to test it and based on their feedbacks we fixed the portion of the code that were not functioning in the correct way.
+The GUI was tested from us and from other people to make sure a comlete test suit was create.

 ## 5. Experience